prtviv/prtviv/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on learning Git
 - 🌱 I’m currently learning Full stack web-dev
 - 💬 Ask me about the MCU
-- 📫 How to reach me... here on Github @prtvrj
-- 😄 Pronouns: he/him
 - ⚡ I agree with Thanos, so I wrote a script for him...

 ```python